G-Anubhav/TaskMate/README.md

-# TaskMate
-TaskMate is a feature-packed task management app that helps you stay organized and productive.
-Add, delete, search, prioritize, sort, and complete tasks with ease.
-# TaskMate
+# TaskMaster Pro

-**TaskMate** is a feature-packed task management app designed to help you stay organized and productive.
+**TaskMaster Pro** is a feature-packed task management app designed to help you stay organized and productive.
 Add, delete, search, prioritize, sort, and complete tasks with ease.
 Enjoy an intuitive interface with engaging animations to boost your productivity.

 ## Features